germanDV/germanDV.github.io/entries/published/handle-errors-with-either.md

 Try the code above dividing by zero too.

 `unwrap` is nice.
-Although I'm not totally sold on the idea of having to do the conditional check on the return value to know if we have an error, it's a useful method to have.
 But what if I don't care too much about handling the error and want a default value instead?
-We could of course use `unwrap` and assign the default value after checking if we have an error, but I think it would be more convenient to expose a method to handle that.
-Let's call it `or`:
+Let's have an `or` method for that:

 ```typescript
 // either.ts